mmaras1999/TronGame/README.md

 # TronGame
 Game inspired by Tron Light Cycles made in C language.
-Univeristy project.
+University project.

 How to install: